mBahrawy/react-social-media-app/Readme.md

 - Run tests with command: `npm run test`

 ### Linting and formatting app, check for formatting errors with CLI
-- Run tests with command: `npm run Lint`
+- Run tests with command: `npm run lint`

 ### Building the app for production
 1. Run the app with command: `npm run build`